 My own ethos is around the holistic development of each student, to nurture and equip them with the skills and confidence to ensure success as leading global citizens of tomorrow.
 Fundamentally, this starts with a love of learning, and I believe that there are three elements to this: inspiring our pupils, investing in amazing teachers, and working collaboratively with parents.

 As a headteacher, you have to start with your professional capital: your teachers.
 You must make sure that you’ve got the right people in place who bring an infectious, unbridled enthusiasm for their subject.
 My approach to managing teaching staff is very liberal – I believe that teachers need professional space to flourish.
-They should be encouraged to be individual, to be quirky, to develop their own interests in their own subject area.
+They should be encouraged to be individual, quirky and develop their own interests in their own subject area.
 Teachers should be committed lifelong learners to be able to inspire that kind of attitude in their pupils, so investing in meaningful, regular professional development for staff is also key.

 I think it’s also important that the school communicates effectively with parents about the educational ethos, how we aim to bring out the best in their children, and how parents can best extend that learning environment to the home.